Donald Duck and The Ostrich Eggs (1953)

 Paperino e le uova di struzzo (I AO 53032-A) | I.N.D.U.C.K.S.

 Special thanks again to the Guido Martina Facebook group for the original scans and with an additional rare illustration to it (I’m not exactly sure where it comes from).
 The source of the actual pages used here comes from the 16th issue of the 2nd version of I Grandi Classici Disney since it actually bothered to color in ALL the pages (alot of the early Italian books would only color in the pages every 2 pages).
+I will say they did a bad job at coloring in the pages considering this was a total nightmare to clean up, but I guess I should count my blessings I was able to find these early stories at all.

 No comments: